23. You are the Message by Roger Ailes

 For someone who struggles with social anxiety and understanding social situations, this book proved very helpful.
 Others who have aspergers, PTSD, or other disorders might also find this book helpful.
 It gives concrete tips, interesting examples, and wise suggestions for how project yourself to others.
 Although Ailes does not write specifically for those struggling with mental disorders or aspergers, You are the Message can be a helpful resource.

 Cautions: A few examples that Ailes gives deal with celebrities who made mistakes such as swearing on television.
 However, nothing objectionable is repeated in his book.
-Although children might not be as interested in this book, but it is appropriate for all ages.

 If you are a presenter or struggle in social settings, I advise that you read this book.
 Without giving too much information or encouraging you to change your personality, You are the Message instructs reads on how to lead, inspire, and persuade others.
 Although I read this book for a class, I know that I will read it again for help and encouragement.
 Ailes gave me hope that being myself and giving that message to others can help me to change the world little by little.